-COURSE OUTCOMES: After completion of this course, student will be able to
+Upon completing this course, students will be able to:

 - 1. Apply the basic operations on Scalar and Vectors. - 2.
 Apply the vector differential operators to Scalars and Vector functions. - 3.
 Solve partial fractions by various methods. - 4.
 Evaluate definite and indefinite Integral. - 5.
 Solve the first order ordinary differential equations.